murphygroup/SPRM/README.md

 ```bash
 pip install .
 ```
-In the demo you can then either:
+Change to the demo folder ("cd demo") and you can then either:
 * Use the shell script `run_sprm.sh` which will just run SPRM using the downloaded demo image files.
 It will place the outputs in the folder sprm_demo_outputs and write a log of the messages from SPRM into the file sprm_demo_outputs/sprm_demo_outputs.log.

 or

-* Use the jupyter notebook sprm_demo.ipynb which will run SRPM on the demo files and then display the outputs in the notebook.
+* Activate the SPRM environment (e.g., "conda activate SPRM") and then start jupyter notebook ("jupyter notebook").
+Open the sprm_demo.ipynb notebook which will run SRPM on the demo files and then display the outputs in the notebook.

 **EXAMPLES**